 Your estate consists of everything you own.
-This includes savings, investments, pensions, property, life insurance (not written in an appropriate trust) and personal possessions.
+This includes savings, investments, some pensions (although most pensions don't form part of your estate), property, life insurance (not written in an appropriate trust) and personal possessions.
 Debts and liabilities are subtracted from the total value of all assets.